 UNESCO World Heritage status

 If you see this after your page is loaded completely, leafletJS files are missing.

 Until the 7th century AD the stone temples in South India were made in a live rock – whole rooms with adornments and columns were cut in a live cliff.
-Mahabalipuram was not an exception – skilled stone masons made diverse temples in the granite outcrops and cliffs.
+Mahabalipuram was not an exception – skilled stonemasons made diverse temples in the granite outcrops and cliffs.

-In the 8th century, the architecture and structural engineering in Mahabalipuram (and whole South India) changed.
+In the 8th century, the architecture and structural engineering in Mahabalipuram (and the whole of South India) changed.
 Artisans started to build structures from massive blocks of granite.
 To the amazement of local people and faraway traders, tall towers rose in Mahabalipuram, right at the seaside, most likely, to impress the guests and to serve for navigation.

-We do not know who was the first to mention “Seven Pagodas” of Mahabalipuram: most likely it was one of the European traders who reached the city in medieval times and was amazed by this impressive group of temples.
+We do not know who was the first to mention the “Seven Pagodas” of Mahabalipuram: most likely it was one of the European traders who reached the city in medieval times and was amazed by this impressive group of temples.

 Six lost temples

 Only one of these “pagodas” remains – the magnificent Shore Temple.